 How do I get funding for plastic surgery?

 According to the American Society for Aesthetic Plastic Surgery, the average cosmetic procedure can cost anywhere from around $400 for Botox to over $25,000 for a complete “mommy makeover,” amounts which most people don’t usually have on hand in their bank accounts.
 Many people turn to their insurance provider as the first option for obtaining cosmetic surgery.
 However, insurance plans often limit access to cosmetic procedures or deny claims for aesthetic plastic surgery outright.
-Some people use credit cards or their checking account contents to pay for plastic surgery, but credit cards often have a high interest rate after the introductory period and depleting one’s checking account leaves no way to pay other expenses.
+Some people use credit cards or their checking account contents to pay for plastic surgery.
+If you can wrap your head around various credit card jargon and clauses, you can go with this option.
+But credit cards often have a high-interest rate after the introductory period and depleting one’s checking account leaves no way to pay other expenses.
 For these people, a medical care loan might be the best option.

 Can I get financing for plastic surgery with bad credit?

-Companies like United Medical Credit are working to make aesthetic surgeries such as breast reduction, breast augmentation, breast implants, eyelid surgery, a nose job or tummy tuck more accessible, even to people with poor credit.
+Companies in the financing space are working to make aesthetic surgeries such as breast reduction, breast augmentation, breast implants, eyelid surgery, a nose job or tummy tuck more accessible, even to people with poor credit.
 With installment loans up to $35,000 at competitive rates and reasonable monthly payments, and direct balance transfers available to in-network providers, medical online lender networks can help safeguard your savings account and help you rebuild your credit while you cover plastic surgery.
 Even better, you can often receive approval in as little as one business day.

 Do plastic surgeons have payment plans?